RobotecAI/o3de-genai-gems/docs/newFeature.md

 ## Flow
 Typically, the feature uses the `ConversationBus` to get the input data from the chat widget and `AIAgentBus` to communicate with the AI.
 In particular, the feature gets the message from the user using the `OnNewMessage` EBus event.
 This message can be then modified and sent to the agent using `SendPrompt` event from `AIAgentBus`.

-The response from the agent is then received using the `OnPromptResponse` EBus event.
+The response from the agent is then received using the `OnAIResponse` EBus event.
 This response can be further processed, sent back to the agent or the process can finish by calling the `ConversationNotificationBus::Events::OnFeatureResponse` event.

 Please see the [dedicated documentation](./interfaces.md) for more details on interfaces.
 Visit the [O3DE Component documentation](https://www.docs.o3de.org/docs/user-guide/programming/components/) for more information on creating a new component.